kalisio/kdk/docs/api/kano/README.md

 	</script>
 ```

 A full sample exploring the different ways to interact with the API is provided [here](https://github.com/kalisio/kano/blob/master/src/statics/iframe.html).
-You can dynamically call API methods when toggling the different buttons on the left.
+When running the demo you can dynamically call API methods when toggling the different buttons on the left.